 For any new mitigation activities that FEI develops and which the Commission determines is a New Activity, a constant 12% incentive percentage is applied to the related mitigation revenue.

-4. Fixed Adjustment

-The Total Incentive Payment will include a fixed \$165,000 reduction each year in order to align the incentive payments under the current GSMIP model with the historical incentive payments under the previous GSMIP model.

-J. INCENTIVE PAYMENT

-The Incentive Payment for each gas contract year is calculated as follows:

-Capacity Factor Adjusted Total Benchmarked Mitigation Revenue Benchmarked Activity Incentive Percentage

-Total Non-Benchmarked Activity Mitigation Revenue 4 percent

-Total New Activity Mitigation Revenue 12 percent

-Total Incentive Payment

-K. REPORTING REQUIREMENTS

-FEI will provide two reports per annum to the Commission.
-The reports will also be made available, if requested, to stakeholders representing customer groups on a confidential basis.

-- The first report will follow the winter period which ends March of each year.
-This report will consist of all transactions to date with a GSMIP summary to date.
+4. Fixed Adjustment The Total Incentive Payment will include a fixed \$200,000 reduction each year.
+Based on using the target 4% incentive percentage, this reduction equates to no incentive payment earned on the first \$5 million of eligible mitigation revenue.
+J. INCENTIVE PAYMENT The Incentive Payment for each gas contract year is calculated as follows: Capacity Factor Adjusted Total Benchmarked Mitigation Revenue \ Benchmarked Activity Incentive Percentage Plus Total Non-Benchmarked Activity Mitigation Revenue \ 4 percent Plus Total New Activity Mitigation Revenue \ 12 percent Minus \$200,000 Equals Total Incentive Payment K. REPORTING REQUIREMENTS FEI will provide two reports per annum to the Commission and notify stakeholders when these reports have been filed with the Commission.
+The reports will also be made available, if requested, to stakeholders representing customer groups on a confidential basis. - The first report will follow the winter period which ends March of each year.
+This report will consist of all transactions to date with a GSMIP summary to date and discussing the factors, including an update on the market conditions, contributing to the mitigation results.
 There will be a high level summary of any activities that FEI deems to be "New".
-FEI will provide a model that breaks out the mitigation revenues and incentive payments. - In the second report, also referred to as the Year End Report, FEI will provide all transaction data, a GSMIP Summary, and a written report of the market changes from the previous year.
+FEI will provide a model that breaks out the mitigation revenues and incentive payments. - In the second report, also referred to as the Year End Report, FEI will provide all transaction data, a GSMIP Summary, and a written report discussing the factors, including the market conditions, contributing to the mitigation results and market changes from the previous year.
 "New Activities" will be explained in detail along with a comprehensive plan to transition the activity to a "Benchmarked Activity" if possible.
 A New Activity must be approved as such by the Commission to be included in GSMIP.
 The incentive related to New Activities must be approved by the Commission in the annual review of the GSMIP.
 Any modifications to the GSMIP model for the upcoming year would need to be presented in the Year End Report of the previous year.
 Capacity Factor adjustments and Market Concentration measurements will be detailed in the Year End Report as well.
+Any incentive payment will be subject to review and approval by the Commission.